-The 62-day standard states that 95% of eligible patients will wait a maximum of 62 days from referral to first cancer treatment.
+The 62-day standard states that 95% of eligible patients should wait a maximum of 62 days from urgent suspicion of cancer referral to first cancer treatment.

-The 31-day standard states that 95% of all patients will wait no more than 31 days from decision to treat to first cancer treatment.
+The 31-day standard states that 95% of all patients should wait no more than 31 days from decision to treat to first cancer treatment.

-The 62-day standard applies to patients urgently referred with a suspicion of cancer by a primary care clinician, screened positive patients referred through a national cancer screening programme, and, direct referrals to hospital where the signs and symptoms are consistent with the cancer diagnosed as per the Scottish Referral Guidelines e.g. self-referral to A&E.
+The 62-day standard applies to patients urgently referred with a suspicion of cancer by a primary care clinician, general dental physician, patients referred by one of the national cancer screening programmes, and direct referrals to hospital where the signs and symptoms are consistent with the cancer diagnosed, as per the Scottish Referral Guidelines e.g. self-referral to A&E.

 The 31-day standard applies to all patients, regardless of the route of referral.

 The Covid-19 pandemic has impacted the results, some boards have highlighted that staffing and capacity issues continue to impact on performance in the latest quarter.

 The next release of this publication will be 28 June 2022.

 A selection of information from this publication is included in NHS Performs (external website).
 NHS Performs is a website that brings together a range of information on how hospitals and NHS boards within NHSScotland are performing.

 If you have an enquiry relating to this publication, please email email@example.com.

 If you have a media enquiry relating to this publication, please contact the Communications and Engagement team.